JacobK233811/MQuicker/README.md

   <li>To paste text into Terminal, use Cmnd+V. You may not see all of the lines if you scroll up, but that is simply Terminal limiting your scrolling.
 They are there.</li>
   <li>During this step, several Python windows will open and then close one-by-one. <b>Please do not be alarmed</b> by this as it is a normal part of set up.</li>
   <li>The program looks best in dark mode and if you are not a regular Terminal user, it makes sense to associate opening Terminal with starting MQuicker.
 You can do both by clicking Preferences in the top left of your screen or simply pressing Cmnd+, within Terminal. <a href="https://www.maketecheasier.com/customize-mac-terminal/">This guide explains the process.</a> I recommend following the steps in the first section, "Tweaking Terminal's Theme," and <b>choosing Pro before running the second step</b>.
 The second section, "Login Commands," should run the command <em>sh launch.sh</em> if you intend to use this feature.
 Only set this after installation is completed.</li>
+  <li>Once the program has started, you make selections by typing in the number that corresponds with the desired action.</li>
 </ul>
 <ol>
   <li><a href="MacSetUp\setup.sh">Download the ZIP file, Create a Virtual Environment, and Run the File</a> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://jacobk233811.github.io/MangaNewChapter/#mos"><em><b>Simple to Use Copy & Paste Page</em></b></a></li>